hughbien/notebook/bioinformatics_for_dummies.md

 You can also do multiple protein sequence alignments with ClustalW.
 Multiple alignments are used for:

-* identifying sequence positions for structural integirty or function
+* identifying sequence positions for structural integrity or function
 * define sequence signatures for protein families
 * classify sequences and build evolutionary trees